Correcting Bias When Using Latent Regressors: Appendix III: Additional Simulation Details Results

-Figure~\ref{fig:PowerCombinedVaryND} shows that, across all the simulated settings examined, our corrected procedure retains close to nominal coverage while confidence intervals from the uncorrected OLS and IV estimators frequently fail to contain the true parameter value (0.4) even at moderate sample sizes.
-With the correct approach, as the number of indicators ($M$) grows, measurement error in the latent predictor diminishes, allowing the corrected estimator’s coverage to stay near nominal levels.
+Figure~\ref{fig:CoverageCombinedVaryND} shows that, across most simulated settings, and especially for moderate-to-large $M$, our corrected procedure retains coverage close to nominal while confidence intervals from the uncorrected OLS and IV estimators frequently fail to contain the true parameter value (0.4) even at moderate sample sizes.
+With the corrected approach, as the number of indicators ($M$) grows, measurement error in the latent predictor diminishes, allowing the corrected estimator's coverage to stay near nominal levels; in the smallest-$M$ settings, coverage can be mildly reduced.
 In contrast, the uncorrected methods exhibit persistently lower coverage, particularly in smaller $M$ regimes.
 In this way, statistical inference is improved with the corrections described here.

 A closer look at the small-$M$ regime reveals that even the corrected approach can show mildly reduced coverage there, reflecting finite-sample bias when estimating the latent factor from very little data.
 One possibility is that, in this low-information setting, random variation in the latent variable estimates via the bootstrap is insufficient to reflect true sampling uncertainty.
 Another possibility is the presence of small but lingering finite sample bias in this low-information case.
 Nonetheless, once $N$ and $M$ become sufficiently large, this small-$M$ artifact subsides; the corrected procedure once again not only outperforms the uncorrected OLS or IV, but also yields inferences approaching nominal levels.